 7 Fortnite Scams Every Parent Should Know About

-According to the developer Epic Games, Fortnite has 78.3 million users playing the game and the number is growing.
-For those who don't know, Fortnite is an online video game launched in 2017, which became a cultural phenomenon worldwide and gained popularity even amongst celebrities like Drake, Joe Jonas or Roseanne Barr.
-Although is free, the game generates over $300 million in sales per month, thanks to its in-app purchases using the so-called V-Bucks.
-Since its launch, Fortnite has made over a billion dollars, racking in over 1.5 million/day just in iOS, according to Fortune.
+Watch out for the plethora of Fortnite scams that keep emerging.
+According to the developer Epic Games, Fortnite has over 400 million users playing the game and the number is growing.
+For those who don’t know, Fortnite is an online video game launched in 2017, which became a cultural phenomenon worldwide and gained popularity even amongst celebrities like Drake, Joe Jonas or Roseanne Barr.

 Unfortunately, wherever there is a lot of money there are a lot of criminals, too.
-Over 50,000 scam alerts have been recorded in the last few months, enough for us to compile a list with the most notorious practices.
-Let's take a look.
+Over 50,000 Fortnite scam alerts have been recorded in the last few months, enough for us to compile a list with the most notorious practices.
+Let’s take a look.

 1. Get More Skins, Gear and Weapons